 - 21. Beyond the existing possibilities based on Article 107(3)(c) TFEU, temporary limited amounts of aid to undertakings that find themselves facing a sudden shortage or even unavailability of liquidity can be an appropriate, necessary and targeted solution during the current circumstances. - 22.
 The Commission will consider such State aid compatible with the internal market on the basis of Article 107(3)(b) TFEU, provided that all the following conditions are met (the specific provisions for the primary agriculture, the fishery and aquaculture sectors are set out in point 23): - a.
 The overall aid does not exceed EUR 800 000 per undertaking.
 The aid may be granted in the form of direct grants, tax and payment advantages or other forms such as repayable advances, guarantees, loans and equity provided the total nominal value of such measures remains below the overall cap of EUR 800 000 per undertaking; all figures used must be gross, that is, before any deduction of tax or other charge; - b. the aid is granted on the basis of a scheme with an estimated budget; - c.
-Aid may not be granted to undertakings that were already in difficulty (within the meaning of the General Block Exemption Regulation16) on 31 December 2019; - d. the aid is granted no later than 31 December 2020;17
+Aid may not be granted to undertakings that were already in difficulty (within the meaning of the General Block Exemption Regulation 16) on 31 December 2019; - c.bis In derogation to the above, aid can be granted to micro or small enterprises (within the meaning of Annex I of the General Block Exemption Regulation) that were already in difficulty on 31 December 2019 provided that they are not subject to collective insolvency procedure under national law, and that they have not received rescue aid17 or restructuring aid18;